ayan-biswas0412/gssoc2021-HotelOnTouch/README.md

 > Please have a look at our [Wiki](https://github.com/ayan-biswas0412/gssoc2021-HotelOnTouch/wiki) to understand the contributing guidelines properly and to know the project better.

-Also Please read our [Contributing Guidelines](https://github.com/ayan-biswas0412/gssoc2021-HotelOnTouch/wiki/Contributing), [Code of Conduct](CODE_OF_CONDUCT.md) thoroughly.If you are visiting this repo first time and you want to contribuite to this repo as a participant or a mentor please complete the [Onboarding Process](https://github.com/ayan-biswas0412/gssoc2021-HotelOnTouch/wiki/Contributor-Onboarding)
+Also please read our [Contributing Guidelines](https://github.com/ayan-biswas0412/gssoc2021-HotelOnTouch/wiki/Contributing), [Code of Conduct](CODE_OF_CONDUCT.md) thoroughly.If you are visiting this repo first time and you want to contribute to this repo as a participant or a mentor please complete the [Onboarding Process](https://github.com/ayan-biswas0412/gssoc2021-HotelOnTouch/wiki/Contributor-Onboarding)

 ## Main motto